 In summer, the temperatures can reach between 30 and 40 °C. But in many countries, summer is the best time to visit beautiful beaches and coastal resorts.
 Summer often coincides with the rainy season, resulting in lush, green countryside and lovely scenery.

 It is safe to drink the tap water in most African countries.
 Tap water in hotels and at other lodges in Southern and East Africa is also safe to drink, but bottled water is available in shops if you prefer.
 If you are ever in doubt, stick to bottled water.
-Our safari vehicles carry drinking water at all times.
 Bottled water is supplied at all the main camps and lodges.

 The most visited countries in Southern and East Africa like – South Africa, Swaziland, Namibia, Botswana, Zimbabwe, Zambia, Mozambique, Madagascar, Malawi, Tanzania, Kenya, and Ethiopia are safe to visit.
 If you adhere to the basic principles of navigating any large city anywhere in the world: do not carry valuables in plain sight, keep cameras hidden and do not walk alone at night.
 Make use of hotel safety deposit boxes.